dsanchor/call-center-voice-agent-accelerator/README.md

-NOTE: This repository is based on the [Azure Voice Live API call center accelerator](https://github.com/dsanchor/call-center-voice-agent-accelerator) and has been modified to add a new Azure AI Agent instead of a model.
-Still automation of deployment to be updated with new environment variables from the new agent (AZURE_AGENT_PROJECT_NAME and AZURE_AGENT_ID) and System Assigned managed identity.
+NOTE: This repository is based on the [Azure Voice Live API call center accelerator](https://github.com/dsanchor/call-center-voice-agent-accelerator) and has been modified to use **Azure AI Agent** for enhanced conversational capabilities.
+The deployment automation includes configuration for the new environment variables (AZURE_AGENT_PROJECT_NAME and AZURE_AGENT_ID) and System Assigned managed identity for secure, passwordless authentication.

 # Call Center Voice Agent Accelerator with Azure Voice Live API